 This study tests whether it is feasible to use the OmnEcoil system for transrectal MRI to visualize and biopsy suspicious lesions in the prostate.
 The OmnEcoil device combines an endorectal coil (a type of wire placed within the rectum during diagnostic endorectal MRI to take better images of the prostate) with a multichannel needle guide for biopsy.
 The OmnEcoil system is designed to allow for MRI to be used at the same time to image the prostate and aid in the biopsy of the suspected prostate cancer.
 Usually, these are performed as two separate MRI procedures at two separate times.

-I. To determine the performance of the OmnEcoil system, as measured by the acquisition of diagnostic tissue samples and cancer containing biopsies of target lesions.
+IV.
+To determine the performance of the OmnEcoil system as measured by the acquisition of diagnostic tissue samples and cancer containing biopsies of target lesions.
+(Traditional Feasibility Study)

-II.
-To monitor the safety of the OmnEcoil system.
+V. To monitor the safety of the OmnEcoil system.
+(Traditional Feasibility Study)

-Patients undergo diagnostic MRI and MRI-targeted biopsy of the prostate using the OmnEcoil device.
+Patients undergo endorectal MRI and transrectal MRI-targeted biopsy using the OmnEcoil device.

 Willing and able to provide written informed consent, including willingness to undergo MRI-targeted biopsy using OmnEcoil investigational system